-Browned Butter Caramel Popcorn is about to become your new favorite way to eat popcorn!
+Browned Butter Caramel Popcorn is about to become your new favorite way to eat popcorn, I guarentee it!
 Browning the butter makes the caramel take on a whole new level of deliciousness.

 I don’t know what is wrong with me.
 I cannot, for the life of me, leave a recipe alone…I always have to tweak it and try to make it even better.